avgarint/yale-art-challenge/README.md

 # yale-art-challenge

-Redesign of the art section website of the Yale University
+Redesign of the art section website of the Yale University.

 | Full screen | Mobile |
 | :---:   | :---: |